mindaugasrukas/wertc/LEARNING_EXPERIMENT.md

 * Build a JavaScript application that uses WebRTC.
 * Allow browsers to communicate directly with each other.

-However, WebRTC has a major limitation: it requires a signaling server to exchange connection information between peers.
+However, WebRTC has a major limitation (in this project context): it requires a signaling server to exchange connection information between peers.
 While WebRTC does not require a server for actual data transfer, it needs one for peer discovery.

 ### Challenges to Solve